 We encourage anyone whose job responsibilities include posting to social media sites to contact the Digital Marketing team at any time for advice, assistance, and consultation.

 5.3.1.
-The Assistant Director of Digital Marketing is responsible for administering this guideline.
+The Digital Marketing Strategist is responsible for administering this guideline.

 5.3.3.
 Chapman University has the right to remove (or cause to be removed) any content from any site maintained in the name of the university for any lawful reason, including but not limited to, content that it deems to be threatening, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal.